 Brachycephalic dogs will struggle in the water.
-As will large muscular dogs such as the Rottweiler.
-In addition, dogs with very thick coats will struggle with buoyancy.
+As well as large muscular dogs such as the Rottweiler.
+In addition, dogs with very thick coats will struggle with buoyancy and floating.
 These include St Bernards and the Bernese Mountain Dog.
 These dogs may enjoy the water, such as on a beach, but they may be more likely to have more fun by paddling instead.
 The same goes for all the other dogs listed above.

-Why You Should Train Your Puppy In Water When They Are Young
+Why You Should Train Your Puppy To Swim In Water When They Are Young

 Here are three reasons why it is important to get your pup used to the water when they are still small and receptive to learning:

-- Puppies like to play, swim is a great way to have fun with them.
+Puppies like to play and swimming is a great way to have fun with them.
 A swimming puppy will be a safer dog as it teaches them vital life skills.

-When you teach your puppy to swim, you are teaching them something mentally challenging and strengthening their mind.
+When you teach your puppy to swim, you are teaching them how to do something mentally challenging and strengthening their mind.
 Swimming is a great way to exercise and wear your puppy out so they sleep well at night.
 Puppies learn to trust you, and vice versa.